Finding Out the Schedule for Your Trial

 - Writ of Garnishment of Property or Wages.
 A judgment creditor files this request in a similar way, but he or she must also include information about the “garnishee,” a third-party, such as the judgment debtor’s employer, who has money or property for the debtor.

 - Writ Enforcing a Judgment Awarding Possession of Property.
 When requesting this action, a judgment creditor must also pay special attention to the proper description of the property.

 - An order specifically applicable to partnerships.
 Read the Rules: MD Rules 2-649 and 3-649

 - In Circuit Court, an order for other “relief” necessary for enforcement.

 It is important to remember that judgment debtors and garnishees also have certain rights.
-For that reason, rules pertaining to judgment enforcement are relatively complex for both courts.
+For that reason, rules pertaining to judgment enforcement are relatively complex in both courts.
 In practice, getting paid sometimes takes a lot of time, organization, and energy.
 You should consult the Maryland Rules or books about judgment enforcement at your local law library for more information.